Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 |other-none        |  795.8127| -4023.7710| 5615.396|0.9737610|

 In this case, the mean ticket sales for bobbleheads and concerts aren't significantly different from each other.
 What does this mean?
 If your KPI is ticket sales and there are different marginal costs associated with concerts and bobbleheads then the less expensive option might be better.
-Let's visualize these results,
+Let's visualize these results.

 ```r